Octo is on a mission

 weekend of the 16t and 17 of June.
 Details and schedule to be announced.
 More

-info at www.cambofest.com, contact: Jason Rosette, camerado@camerado.com
+www.cambofest.com, contact: Jason Rosette,

-Wednesdays at 8pm > Scandinavia Hotel
+camerado@camerado.comWEDNESDAY NIGHT FILM SERIES Wednesdays at 8pm > Scandinavia Hotel

 JUNE 6th : "THE BAD SLEEP WELL" Directed by Akira Kirosawa